srp33/ExpressionAble-CLI/README.md

 ```

 ## Basic Use
-To view instructions for use at any time, simply type the command `shapeshift --help` into the terminal at any time.
+To view instructions for use at any time, simply type the command `shapeshift --help` or `ss --help` into the terminal at any time.
 Doing so will bring up the following:
 ```bash
 $ shapeshift --help